SourceBox-LLC/FineFoundry/docs/user-guide/scrape-tab.md

 Use this tab to:

 - Select a data source and configure parameters
-- Choose pairing strategies (for web scrapers) or generation types (for synthetic)
+- Choose pairing strategies (for network sources) or generation types (for synthetic)
 - Monitor progress and logs in real time
 - Preview the resulting dataset